Balsam Lake Provincial Park

 You’ll find Balsam Lake Provincial Park in the Kawartha Lakes area, connected to the famous Trent-Severn Waterway.
 Not far from Toronto, Balsam Lake Provincial Park is just over an hours' drive north of Peterborough.

-We recommend visiting Balsam Lake Provincial Park’s website for up-to-date information and details on its facilities.
-For more information about the resort and other places of interest to explore nearby, keep scrolling to see what Destination Ontario recommends.
+Visit Balsam Lake Provincial Park’s website for up-to-date information and details on its facilities.

 Support persons welcome